Skip to content Skip to main navigation Report an accessibility issue

 Beginner/Review Latin

-Intended for students with at least one to two years of college Latin, or equivalent.
+A six-week class intended for students with at least one to two years of college Latin or equivalent.
 Covers distinctive features of medieval Latin in a variety of authors.
 This course prepares graduate students to take the Toronto Level One Latin exam.
 Students are responsible for obtaining their own copies of the sourcebook, Keith Sidwell’s Reading Medieval Latin.
 Additional texts will be provided by the instructor.

 Advanced Readings in Medieval Latin

-Intended for students who have already passed the Toronto Level One exam.
+A six-week course intended for students who have already passed the Toronto Level One exam or equivalent.
 Covers a range of very difficult medieval Latin prose and poetry and prepares graduate students to take the Toronto Level Two Latin exam.
 Texts are provided by the instructor.

 .